Setting targets, taking action in the fight against climate change

 • Balancing residual emissions through selective investments of carbon offset credits generated by nature-based solutions.

-“Our net-zero and interim 2030 targets are based on science, and aligned with the objectives of the Paris Agreement,” says Pete Sheffield, Enbridge’s Chief Sustainability Officer.
+“Our net-zero1, 3 and interim 20301, 2 targets are based on science, and aligned with the objectives of the Paris Agreement,” says Pete Sheffield, Enbridge’s Chief Sustainability Officer.
 “We’ve already made great strides on our journey to reduce our operational GHG emissions—and to hold ourselves accountable, we’ve tied our progress to executive compensation while also issuing $3 billion in sustainability-linked bonds that tie borrowing costs to delivering on our emissions reduction targets.

 “Organizations measure what matters, and tying compensation and financing to our ESG progress illustrates the importance we place on addressing climate change,” adds Sheffield.

-In fact, as our CEO stated clearly in recent investor-focused events, every new investment we make must have a plan to achieve net-zero or we won’t participate.
+In fact, as our CEO stated clearly in recent investor-focused events, every new investment we make must have a plan to achieve net-zero1, 3 or we won’t participate.

 Making progress against our targets